stewebb/eTWIG/design/twig.md

 ## TWIG Template

-As the name implies, **TWIG Template** is a template of each TWIG.
-A template can be applied on the events in a single week, or multiple weeks, it can be also applied on one or more portfolios.
+As the name implies, the **TWIG Template** is a template of each TWIG.
+A template can be applied to the events in a single week, or multiple weeks.
+It can be also applied to one or more portfolios.

 ### Database storage structure

-The details of each TWIG template is stored in the **twig_template** table in the main eTWIG database, including the following fields:
+The details of each TWIG template are stored in the **twig_template** table in the main eTWIG database, including the following fields:

 - **id**: The identification number of each template, which is the primary key of this table. [integer, not null]
-- **name**: The name of this template [character varying 63, not null].
+- **name**: The name of this template [varchar 63, not null].
 - **available_from**: The template is invalid before this date.
-Null means there no restrictions on this date. [date, null allowed]
+Null means there are no restrictions on this date. [date, null allowed]
 - **available_to**: The template is invalid after this date.
-Null means there no restrictions on this date. [date, null allowed]
+Null means there are no restrictions on this date. [date, null allowed]
 - **creator_role**: The person/role who created this template.
-It is the foreign key of the id field in **user_role** table. [integer, not null]
+It is the foreign key of the id field in the **user_role** table. [integer, not null]
 - **portfolio**: The portfolio scope of this template. [integer, null allowed] It can be:
   - **A portfolio id**, which specifies a designated portfolio.
 In this case, it can be treated as the foreign key of the id field in the portfolio table.
   - **Null**, which stands for all portfolios.
-- **design**: The design of the template in PostgreSQL jsonb format.
+- **design**: The design of the template in PostgreSQL JSONB format.

 ### Design JSON structure

-Each template is a **non-binary tree**, and each node contains zero or or more children, which can be expressed in an array of other node objects.
-There are also **data** part on each node.
+Each template is a **non-binary tree**, and each node contains zero or more children, which can be expressed in an array of other node objects.
+There is also a **data** part on each node.

-If a node has no children nodes, it is a **leaf node**, which can carry the following type of widgets:
+If a node has no children nodes, it is a **leaf node**, which can carry the following types of widgets:

 - **An image** that is stored on the server filesystem, which is corresponding to the assets subsystem.
 (Leaf Node)
-- **A styled text** which has the adjustable attributes (e.g., size, color and weight).
+- A **styled text** that has adjustable attributes (e.g., size, color and weight).
 (Leaf Node)
-- **A event table** that contains multiple event graphics.
+- **An event table** that contains multiple event graphics.

 Otherwise, the node is an **internal node**, it can only carry the following type of widget:

-- **A sub-template** that is a smaller version of TWIG template.
+- **A sub-template** that is a smaller version of the TWIG template.

 ```mermaid
 flowchart LR